 Where will my case be filed?

 Many factors must be considered in determining where a case will be filed and heard, including where the parties reside, where the circumstances of the case arose, what type of law is involved, where witnesses are located, and more.
 Often a case may be filed in more than one location.
-For example, in workers compensation cases, applications may be filed where the employee resides, where the injury occurred, or where the employee's attorney maintains his/her principal place of business.
 Call Lovko & Kingfor a free legal consultation to learn more.